Molly Maguires: The strike fails

 The union was nearly broken by the imprisonment of its leadership and by attacks conducted by vigilantes against the strikers.
 Gowen "deluged the newspapers with stories of murder and arson" committed by the Molly Maguires.
-The press produced stories of strikes in Illinois, in Jersey City, and in the Ohio mine fields, all inspired by the Mollies.
+The press produced stories of strikes in Illinois, in Jersey City, and in the Ohio minefields, all inspired by the Mollies.
 The stories were widely believed.
 In Schuylkill County, the striking miners and their families were starving to death.
 A striker wrote to a friend: Since I last saw you, I have buried my youngest child, and on the day before its death there was not one bit of victuals in the house with six children.

 Andrew Roy in his book A History of the Coal Miners of the United States noted:

 After six months, the strike was defeated and the miners returned to work, accepting the 20 percent cut in pay.
 But miners belonging to the Ancient Order of Hibernians continued the fight.
 McParland acknowledged increasing support for the Mollies in his reports: Men, who last winter would not notice a Molly Maguire, are now glad to take them by the hand and make much of them.
 If the bosses exercise tyranny over the men they appear to look to the association for help.
 Lukas observes that the defeat was humiliating, and traces the roots of violence by the Mollies in the aftermath of the failed strike: Judges, lawyers, and policemen were overwhelmingly Welsh, German, or English ...
 When the coalfield Irish sought to remedy their grievances through the courts, they often met delays, obfuscation, or doors slammed in their faces.
 No longer looking to these institutions for justice, they turned instead to the Mollies....
 Before the summer was over, six men—all Welsh or German—paid with their lives.

 Authors Richard O. Boyer and Herbert M. Morais argue that the killings were not one-sided: